npezza93/lecture/README.md

 # Lecture

-Lecture is a way to present a talk through the terminal.
+Lecture is a way to present a slideshow through the terminal.
 All slides are written in Ruby.

 ## Installation